ZON Logo

 Token Efficiency Comparison

-Benchmarks across multiple datasets and tokenizers (GPT-4o, Claude 3.5, Llama 3) consistently show ZON outperforming TOON.
+Benchmarks across multiple datasets and tokenizers (GPT-4o, Claude 3.5, Llama 3) consistently show ZON outperforming TOON, especially for tabular data.

 Retrieval Accuracy